-To be permitted into P-12 classrooms, teacher candidates must undergo a screening and background check.
+To be permitted into P-12 classrooms, teacher candidates undergo a screening and background check with the Raptor systems provided at the distinctive sites.
 Further details will be provided in Called to Teach (EDUC1302).

 Field Experience

 OKWU's distinctive field experience involves one hour per week of observation and participation in an assigned classroom of a regionally accredited school.